NetEng-Pro/neteng-pro-discuss/README.md

-# 👋 Welcome to NetEng-Pro Discussions
+# 👋 Welcome to Network Pro Discussions

 Our community here is dedicated to fostering discussions among like-minded users who are passionate about FOSS and open-source apps.
 Here, you can share and collaborate on topics such as reporting abandoned projects, addressing common issues encountered, and expressing community preferences in the app ecosystem.